ismk/ismk.github.io/resume.md

 ### EXPERIENCE_

+### Staff Software Engineer

+##### Feb '23 – Present

+#### Stealth Startup

+* Architected and maintained the core platform application using Ruby on Rails, Postgres, Redis, Sidekiq, React, and Bootstrap with daily releases on AWS ECS Docker instances.
+* Architected and delivered automation system that reduced manual processing time by 70%
+* Spearheaded cross-functional initiatives with Product and Design teams to launch major product features
+* Led technical discovery and implementation of projects across the platform, collaborating with stakeholders to define requirements and delivery milestones
+* Developed and executed technical roadmap for legacy system modernization, breaking down complex initiatives into achievable quarterly deliverables
+* Drove adoption of agile methodologies within the engineering team, resulting in 30% faster feature delivery and improved sprint predictability

 ### Senior Software Engineer II

-##### Dec ‘19 – Present
+##### Dec ‘19 – Feb '23

 #### Inventables

 * Created full-stack applications using Ruby on Rails, Postgres, Sidekiq, Redis deployed on services from Heroku, chef managed servers to Dockerized containers on Amazon Elastic Container Service (ECS)
 * Worked on high traffic programs/experiences for brands like Chipotle, Redbox and PetSmart, which at some point had over 100,000 requests per minute.
 * Architected service oriented applications providing highly testable and configurable solutions for over 30 applications from project requirements to deployment.
 * Created various ETL pipelines, RESTful services and JSON APIs for client side services.
 * Built internal tools for automating workflows using batch scripts and cron jobs on servers, building Command Line Applications, Electron based Desktop apps and small web utilities.
 * Incorporated third-party services like Exact Target, Eprize.do and Salesforce integration into ongoing and new applications.